 15. Be patient with yourself and this journey

 You know we can control in this world?

 Not much other than our own actions & reactions.

 But even when it comes to weight-loss, we can’t always control where friends or family members want to eat and we also can’t control genetics or the boss stressing us out.

 So be patient with yourself and this journey.
 You WILL get where you want to be.
 But expect the unexpected.
 Go with the flow and don’t fight against every unexpected obstacle.

 Not only will you be happier, but you’ll be much more likely to achieve your goals.

-Speaking of goals, whether it’s New Year’s or not, my expert tips on Keeping New Year’s Resolutions can help you and your goals all year long!
+Speaking of goals, whether it’s New Year’s or not, my expert tips on Keeping New Year’s Resolutions (click to read on my site) can help you and your goals all year long!